 CV’s can be very broad, especially if you have lots of experience.
 If this is the case, the chances are you have a lot of experience that is not relevant to the particular job you are applying for.
 Cover letters are a great way to hand-pick the experience you have that the employer is looking for, be it particular duties, industries or computer programmes!

 How to write the perfect cover letter to get you an interview

 - First of all, research the company and the job.
 Find out what they do and who their competition is and tailor your letter accordingly.

 - The opening paragraph should state the position you are applying for and where you found out about the vacancy.

-- Explain why you are the best person for the job – show off your skills and experience and point out why they are relevant to the job.
+- Explain why you are the best person for the job – show off your relevant skills and experience and point out why they are relevant to the job.

 - End by reiterating your interest in the role and provide your availability for interview.

 - Make sure you spell check!
 Ask someone else to read over it to double check for any mistakes.